Fall 2019 Course Descriptions

-This course continues to develop students’ literacy and communicative competence through vocabulary and structure expansion dealing with topics related to Chinese heritage students’ personal experiences.
+The course continues to develop students’ literacy and communicative competence through vocabulary and structure expansion dealing with topics related to Chinese heritage students’ personal experiences.
 Students are guided to express themselves on complex issues and to connect their language knowledge with real world experiences.
-Note: Prerequisite of Chinese 1X.
-If you have not taken Chinese 1X, to enroll in this class you must first take the online Chinese Language Placement Exam and be interviewed.
-Students are responsible for following the instructions at ealc.berkeley.edu to complete the placement process.
-They must also accurately inform instructors about their language proficiency level.
-Any student who enrolls in a class below his/her level will be dropped from the class.
+Prerequisites: Chinese 1X; or consent of instructor

 This course examines the development of Confucianism in pre-modern China using a dialogical model that emphasizes its interactions with competing viewpoints.
 Particular attention will be paid to ritual, conceptions of human nature, ethics, and to the way that varieties of Confucianism were rooted in more general theories of value.

 Readings vary from year to year and are drawn from a wide variety of philosophical and historiographical sources.

 This seminar is an intensive introduction to various genres of Buddhist literature in classical Chinese, including translations of Sanskrit and Central Asian scriptures.
 Chinese commentaries, philosophical treatises, hagiographies, and sectarian works.
 It is intended for graduate students who already have some facility in classical Chinese.
 It will also serve as a tools and methods course.